cloudius-systems/osv/README.md

 ```

 The -v is for KVM's vhost that provides better performance
-and its setup requires tap device and thus we use sudo.
+and its setup requires tap device thus we use sudo.

 Alternatively, one can run OSv as a non-privileged used with a tap device like so:
 ```